 - Intersections operate similarly for motorists whether the area is redeveloped consistent with #1 Existing zoning (by-right scenario) or #2 Proposed zoning - low.
 While slight variations in the number of intersections operating at each LOS can be attributed to differences in trip generation between the peaks, overall, these two land use scenarios would result in similar operations on the corridor. - Without any improvements to the transportation network (i.e. the Do nothing transportation scenario), more intersections would operate at LOS E or F with the #3 Proposed zoning high land use scenario compared to the #2 Proposed zoning low development scenario.
 With the transportation network Enhanced vehicle network and ped/bike network, the #3 Proposed zoning high scenario operates more similarly to the lower development scenarios. - Overall, adding the Enhanced network for vehicles results in more intersections operating at LOS A-C and fewer operating at LOS E or F compared to the Do nothing transportation scenario.
-Adding Enhanced network for peds/bikes results in more intersections operating at LOS A-C and fewer operating at LOS E or F compared to the Enhanced vehicle network scenario. - The addition of multimodal improvements would increase the number of intersections operating at LOS D- F but the benefits of these improvements were discussed previously in this memo and include reducing conflicts between modes.
+Adding Enhanced network for peds/bikes results in more intersections operating at LOS A-C and fewer operating at LOS E or F compared to the Enhanced vehicle network scenario. - The addition of multimodal improvements would increase the number of intersections operating at LOS D-F but the benefits of these improvements can be found in more detail in Appendix B.